platformsh/platformsh-docs/docs/src/dedicated-gen-2/overview.md

 ## Why a Generation 2?

-Even though our existing [dedicated infrastructure](/dedicated/overview) ensures better uptime and availability for your applications and services, configuration or application topology changes have to go through our Custiomer's Success team, as the VMs are provisionned by us.
-Our teams have been working hard to bring you a solution that gives you both the high availability from our Dedicated offer and the self-service flexibility and features of the Grid: Dedicated Generation 2.
+Even though our existing [dedicated infrastructure](/dedicated/overview) ensures better uptime and availability for your applications and services, configuration or application topology changes have to go through our Customer Success team, as the VMs are provisioned by us.
+Generation 2 gives you both the high availability from our Dedicated offer and the self-service flexibility and features of the Grid.
 This means that you will now be able to edit your configuration yourself – as you would do on the Grid in your `.platform/services.yaml` and `.platform.app.yaml` files – and see those changes in your Dedicated Generation 2 environments when pushed without having to open a ticket.

 ## Features